-Maui RV Rental with Campervan Hawaii
+Maui RV Rental Guide

-The detailed camper tour explained every component in the rental RV and we were provided with a phone number to call with any questions.
+We received a detailed camper tour along with a long list of recommendations and a phone number to call with any questions.

 Check out the video at the beginning of this post to get a better idea of the RV rental process.

-Camping Options on Maui
+Campgrounds on Maui

 Plan to spend at least one week on Maui.
 We spent over a week on the island in February and wished we had planned for two to three weeks.
 Even our two day drive to Hana felt a bit rushed.